ivrivera/cmpe012/lab3/README.txt

 thought I could build the registers before the MUX but I learned that the output of the MUX has to be the input of the register otherwise the register would not know which operation the user wants.
-Some challenges I faced were figuring out if my MUX was working properly so I implemented some debugging tools to figure out the core to my errors.
+Some challenges I faced were figuring out if my MUX was working properly so I implemented some debugging tools to figure out the core of my errors.
 I messed around with the 7-segment display of the Register Value that way I could see if my MUXes were working correctly.
+By connecting a receiver transistor to the MUX sender I could check each single MUX.
-While testing my first bit register and MUX, I connected 3 grounds to the 7 segmenet display so that I could see if my Register and MUX were working properly together.
+I connected 3 grounds to the 7 segmenet display so that I could see if my initial Register and MUX were working properly together for a single bit.
 ----------------
 DEBUGGING

 I added an LED to the output of my MUX to check if my logic gates and operations were perfomring correctly.
 I connected the MUX receiver to an LED and if the light turned on, that meant that the result of the operation was a 1.
 FOr instance, if my input was 2 then stored it and ORed it with 1, my MUX1 would return a lit LED.
-I first created 1 bit and tested that then I started creating one additional bit after test running each of them.
-This way I single-handenly and painlessly fixed my mistakes.
+I first created a 1 bit register and a 1 bit MUX and tested for that one then I started creating one additional bit after the other.
+This way I single-handedly and effortlessly fixed many minor errors rather than waiting till the very end to fix all of the mistakes.
 ----------------
 QUESTIONS